ben-dh3/broken_blog_application/html_challenges/04_using_forms.md

 "contract" between the client (the web browser sending the form data) and the server (our Flask application, which is expecting some specific parameters).

-A way of enforcing this contract, and avoiding the client to send wrong values, is to add some validation to the `POST` route.
+A way of enforcing this contract, and avoiding the client sending wrong values, is to add some validation to the `POST` route.

 You can see an example of this in the starter app: